 If you are a beginner and you are investing for the first time in an Equity Investment Instrument like Mutual Fund, then we would suggest you go with the Top 10 Fund Houses.

 There are many AMCs present in India which provide Mutual Funds of different categories.
 But the Age and the Size of the Fund House matter a lot.

 There are a lot of up and coming Fund Houses that rely on the capabilities of the Fund Manager rather than having their own process.

 We need a Fund House which has its own process of managing a fund rather than depending on a Fund Manager.
 If the Fund Manager leaves the AMC for some reason, then the AMC will not be lost in the sea if it has its own management process.

 To us, a big and established Fund House matters a lot.
 It can be boiled down to Reliability and Trust.

 2. Category of a Fund

-If you are a beginner, we would suggest you to have a simple “2-Funds Portfolio”.
+If you are a beginner, we would suggest you have a simple “2-Funds Portfolio”.

-The main fund, which will be a Large Cap Fund and an ELSS for Tax Savings.
+The main fund will be a Large Cap Fund and an ELSS for Tax Savings.
 That’s it.
 You can replace the Large Cap Fund with a Large and Mid-Cap Fund if you are willing to take a little bit more risk.